lambdaclass/cairo-vm/README.md

 There are two ways to use non-standard hints in this VM:

-- Extend the cairo-rs code and build your own binary using the interface hint processor
+- Extend the cairo-rs code and build your own binary using the interface [HintProcessor](docs/hint_processor/README.md).
 - Use [cairo-rs-py](https://github.com/lambdaclass/cairo-rs-py) which supports running any hint in a Python interpreter.

 ### Running a function in a Cairo program with arguments